swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 ## Full vs. Relative Paths

 The `cd` command takes an argument which is the directory name.
-Directories can be specified using either a *relative* path a full *path*.
+Directories can be specified using either a *relative* path or a *full* path.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
-Navigate to the home directory.
+Navigate to *your* home directory with

+    cd ~

 Now, enter the `pwd` command and you should see:

     /home/<username>